 One the first point: we found there was a significant impact on dosing speed at different RPM settings.
 Perhaps this makes sense: faster burr speeds lead to faster grinding, which leads to a faster throughput.
 Our results are shown below.

 Figure 2: Effect of RPM on dose time.
-The decrease in time for a 21g dose follows a roughly logarithmic decline
+The decrease in time for a 21g dose follows a natural decay curve

 And what effect does this have on extraction?
 It turns out, interestingly, not a whole lot.